The most interesting facts about Togo include once being known as the “The Slave Coast” and having its first president assassinated.

 16. Togo only has one UNESCO World Heritage Site: the Koutammakou, the Land of the Batammariba.
 The site consists of mud tower houses – known as Takienta – which have come to be seen as a symbol of Togo.

-17. Togo has a low life expectancy of just 60.8 – ranked 180th out of 195 countries and territories.
-The global average life expectancy is 72.6.
+17. Togo has a lower than average life expectancy of just 62 years in 2022.
+The global average is 73.3 years.

-18. Togo has gained a reputation as a major ivory-trade centre.
+18. Togo has gained a reputation as a major ivory trade center.
 Illegal elephant poaching cartels receive ivory from around the region and ship it to Asian destinations.
 However, recent arrests made by anti-trafficking squads have seen improvements in the situation.

 19. In 2015 in Lomé, the biggest seizure of ivory in African history took place when over four tons of elephant tusks were apprehended – representing around 800 poached elephants.

 20. Togo is home to one of the most diverse West African parks in terms of topography, the Fazao-Malfakassa National Park.
-The has an array of landscapes including forest, savannah, rocky cliffs and waterfalls as well as 203 species of mammals including birds, monkeys, antelopes and elephants.
+It has an array of landscapes, including forests, savannahs, rocky cliffs, and waterfalls, as well as 203 species of mammals, including birds, monkeys, antelopes, and elephants.

 22. One of Togo’s most popular cultural events is the Evala festival, an important initiation ritual in the maturity of young men.
 Every year, hundreds of young men from across Togo gather in the town of Kara and wrestle each other.
 The festival also includes eating dog meat.